nafiz6/C-compiler/README.md

 [a.out](../master/a.out) is the compiled binary file.
 To enter a custom .c file, simply run `a.out input.c`.
 A log.txt file is generated which will contain any details of errors.

-Not all C functionalities are implemented in this compiler.
+The grammer can be found [here](../master/Grammar.pdf).Not all C functionalities are implemented in this compiler.
 This is just a basic represantion of how a general compiler may work.

 You can also test the compiler online at [nafiz6.github.io/c-to-assembly](https://nafiz6.github.io/c-to-assembly.html)